Cape Wrath Trail, UK – Fastest Known Time

 - 1.33% funded

 - 0 Days Left

 Cape Wrath Trail – Fastest Known Time April 2020

 My name is Ben Turner, an adventure athlete currently training to break the Fastest Known Time of the Cape Wrath Trail (CWT) in Scotland.
 Regarded as the UK’s toughest trail, the CWT is 230 miles through the remote North West Highlands of Scotland from Fort William to Cape Wrath.
 A rugged and challenging trail that runs North from Fort William to Cape Wrath, the far North Western point of the UK Mainland the CWT is regarded as the toughest trail in the UK, unmarked, unforgiving and 20% of the route is devoid of a pathway altogether.

 The current record stands at 4 days 9 hours 43 minutes, in April 2020 I intend to run the route in under 60 hrs.
-The project will be produced into a feature length documentary by MGM Productions and premiered through social media and screened at the brand new Highland Cinema in Fort William.
+The project will be produced into a feature length documentary and premiered through social media and screened in Fort William.
 In addition, we will be entering Mountain and Adventure Film Festivals throughout the UK with a captive audience of over 10 million people.

 Although I will be running the full route myself, I will have team meeting me at the majority of road crossings with food and water replenishment.
 Between each resupply there is up to 8 hours of remote mountain running, so I will be carrying all of my own kit for survival, endurance and safety.
 My support team will have food and hydration resupplies, be my safety over watch (through a live GPS tracker), first aid and emergency planning and (crucially) my lift home!